Canning Whole Tomatoes {Pressure – Water Bath}

 Raw pack

 - Pack tomatoes in to jar.
-Push them down so that all of the tomatoes will fit, leaving 1" headspace.
+Push them down so that all of the tomatoes will fit, leaving ½ inch headspace.
+Fill jars with fresh hot water or heated tomato juice, leaving the headspace.

 - Wipe rims.
 Apply lids.
 Tighten bands fingertip tight.